daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 3: Agent Provocateur ou Run and Fight
 * Rang 4: Rapide Tromperie
 * Rang 5: Using What's Available
-* Rang 6: Trust to Luck ou Deadly Strike
+* Rang 6: Trust to Luck ou Frappe mortelle

 **Intrusions du MJ:** Bad luck can ruin the best plans.
 Disguises fail.
 Allies are revealed to be agents, too.